inspatiallabs/inspatial-dev/packages/run-draft/doc/philosophy.md

 We're not replacing React to be different.
 We're creating what React could have been if it was designed for today's multi-platform, GPU-accelerated, AI first, universal computing reality.

-Here's a refined explanation of InSpatial's templating approach:

 ### JSX Is Just One Templating Choice Among Many

 **InSpatial JSX Runtime Looks Like React But Isn't Built On It**